-At a time when the construction industry is held accountable for 39% of the global carbon emissions, blind depletion of resources is not just unsustainable, but out-an-out irresponsible.
-Tejas Sidnal, the thought leader at Carbon Craft Designs, has addressed this problem of carbon emissions with an innovative product line where they manufacture upcycled carbon tiles to meet the world construction demands while mitigating air pollution at scale.
-Handmade by traditional craftsmen, each carbon tile by Carbon Craft Designs equals cleaning 30,000 litres of polluted air.
-That’s one full day’s worth of clean air per person!
+At a time when the construction industry is held accountable for 39% of the global carbon emissions, blind depletion of resources is not just unsustainable, but absolutely irresponsible.
+Tejas Sidnal, the thought leader at Carbon Craft Design, has addressed this problem of waste carbon with an innovative product line where they manufacture upcycled carbon tiles to meet the world construction demands while mitigating air pollution at scale.
+Handmade by traditional craftsmen, each carbon tile by Carbon Craft Design prevents 30,000 litres of air from being polluted.
+That’s one full day’s worth of breathable air per person!

 The idea of clean air, food, and water, and their relation to architecture has always interested me.
-During my visits at the Architecture Association, we built a pavilion every year with carbon negative research agendas.
+During my post-graduation at the Architecture Association, we built a pavilion every year with the intersection of “Material Science – Biomimicry – Computational Design” as larger carbon negative research agendas.
 Following that, what petrified me was how architects become really responsible for 39% of the global energy-related carbon emissions owing to the construction and infrastructure industry.
 It all depends on how we, as architects, specify materials and how we decide to build.
 However, we don’t really have materials that are carbon negative.

-So, looking at air-pollution, a global phenomenon made me think about how we can capture this carbon from the air or the factories emitting it.
-The journey started with brick in 2016, which we failed at because it did not hold any design value.
+So, looking at air-pollution, a global phenomenon made me think about how we can capture this carbon from the air or collect the waste carbon from the factories.
+Our journey started with brick in 2016, which we failed at because it did not hold any design value.
 No one wanted to pay for a material that could not be seen.
 In 2017, we introduced facades as they form the skin of the building.
 But, the commercial scalability of the façade was not economically viable because relatively very few projects really need an outer skin.
 In 2019, we arrived at tile, one basic building product, which is scalable and is also a design element.

 My goals are inspired from biomimicry where in nature is my primary inspiration to design.
 There is nothing wasted in nature and one can always inculcate it back into the system.
 The idea is to create an ecosystem where material is expensive and shape is cheap.